Huili-Zheng/questionnaire/README.md

 The application can be accessed at `http://localhost:3000` in your web browser.

-Users can log in using the seeded user data or create a new account.
-Once the user is logged in, they will be directed to the questionnaire page.
+Users can log in using the seeded user data.

 The questionnaire consists of a series of multiple-choice questions, and the user can select their answer for each question by clicking on the appropriate radio button.